-This article is sponsored by Travel Nurse Across America®
+This article was provided by Travel Nurse Across America®

 Tips to social success as a travel nurse

-The fitness factor– Join a gym or sign-up for a class.
-Yoga, Pilates, zumba, and other fitness classes are all popular ways to get exposed to a group of diverse people.
+Join a gym or sign-up for a class.
+Yoga, Pilates, Zumba, and other fitness classes are all popular ways to get exposed to a group of diverse people.
 These also provide flexible commitment on your part.
-You set your time at the gym and can usually roam away from a conversation if it’s not working for you.
+You set your time at the gym and usually roam away from a conversation if it’s not working for you.
 Classes have set time limits, so you know there is a little time at the start and finish if you want to pursue a new friend further.

-High tech options– Social media is just as the name suggests, a place to foster socializing.
-Look for Meet Ups, Facebook pages and groups, event pages, and apps that are designed to connect people with similar interests.
+Social media is just as the name suggests, a place to foster socializing.
+Look for Meet-Ups, Facebook pages and groups, event pages, and apps that are designed to connect people with similar interests.
 Always use precautions to stay safe.
-Never give out personal information online, meet only in well light public places, inform someone about any meetings with location details, etc. For a direct, secure and private communication, try our Nurse to Nurse Connection tool.
+Never give out personal information online, meet only in well light public places, inform someone about any meetings with location details, etc. For direct, secure, and private communication, try our Nurse to Nurse Connection tool.
 (Please note you must be registered to use this tool).

 About Travel Nurse Across America: